 As well as vast areas of walking and wild camping opportunities, the whole peninsula offers a natural playground for exploring, like the 800 hectares of woodland and forest that includes ancient woodland and rare temperate rainforest - a rare habitat worldwide - rarer even than tropical rainforests!
 Go wild swimming or explore the hills and the glens, and their wide open spaces and mysterious ruins.
 We have variously graded mountain bike tracks too.
 Or you can go wildlife spotting for sea eagles, golden eagles, sea otters, pine martens, red deer, dolphins, porpoises and an impressive collection of coastal & woodland birds.

 Guided walks and tours are also offered by the Knoydart Foundation Ranger Service and are designed to fit in between ferries so you can come for a day trip from Mallaig.
 Please contact the Ranger service in advance to check before making your journey on 01687 462242.
-The 2018 Ranger Events and Activities schedule is available here from mid-March or you can see it at the Western Isles ferry ticket office at Mallaig pier.
+Ranger Events and Activities schedule is available here from mid-March or you can see it at the Western Isles ferry ticket office at Mallaig pier.
 The Rangers are also available for tailor-made guided walks, wildlife walks and team-building events, and they can offer bicycle hire during your visit – booking is highly recommended.
 Please also contact the Rangers for advice on walking in to Knoydart and about the various hill walks and corresponding leaflets and maps available to help plan your Knoydart visit.

 The community-owned Foundation Shop sells a range of beautiful locally hand-crafted products and other ethically-sourced gifts, including unique-design Knoydart T-shirts, jigsaws and other items, recycled wool throws & picnic rugs, Highland-made chocolate, our own organically-reared Knoydart lamb and Knoydart wild venison.
 The Shop also sells Scottish craft beers, gins & malt whiskies as well as a selection of wines and fizz.
 Drinks orders are welcome prior to your overnight visits and can be collected by your host in time for your arrival.
 Please call on 01687 462242 or email [email protected].